FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/1201/Networking.md

     - Fiber
     - etc.

-Your write-up is mostly correct, but let me fine-tune it a bit for better accuracy and flow.
-Here’s a slightly improved version:

 - Switches

   - An intelligent networking device mainly used in wired networks.
 It acts as a central connection point, allowing devices to communicate with each other.